spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 | `Sleeveless` | `bool` | Default: `false` | Whether this shirt is sleeveless or not. | (unknown, untested) |

 ### Shop Entries
-Shop entries live in `shop-entries.json`
+Shop entries normally live in `shop-entries.json`

 | Field | Type | Required or Default value | Description | Dynamic |